ckuelker/quick-guide-en-us/DevOps/Daemons/tftpd.md

 ## HPA TFTP Server On Debian

-Install the HPA TFTP server.
-HPA stands for Hans Peter Anvin who maintained this version.
-Back in 1995 this was the best alternative of TFTP servers, as other where quiet buggy.
-There is also the `tftpd` package under Debian.
-The configuration and supported protocols can differ between flavours of TFTP servers.
+Install the HPA TFTP Server.
+HPA stands for Hans Peter Anvin, who maintains this version.
+Back in 1995 this was the best alternative of TFTP servers, as others were quite buggy.
+There is also a `tftpd` package in Debian.
+Configuration and supported protocols may differ between flavors of TFTP servers.

 ```bash